Running Start for Transfer

 How does it work?

-Take classes at the college that meet high school requirements and count toward a college degree, and will transfer to a four-year university.
-Students complete college-level course work that applies to an associate degree, or a bachelor's degree at a four-year university.
+Take classes at the college that meet high school requirements, count toward a college degree, and will transfer to a four-year university.
+As you complete college-level coursework, you are simultaneously earning credits towards an associate degree or a bachelor's degree at a four-year university.

 Classes that Transfer

-Most of the courses you will take through Running Start to meet a high school graduation requirement will transfer to a university or college and can likely be applied towards a bachelor's degree.
-See Running Start staff for details.
+Most of the courses you will take through Running Start to meet a high school graduation requirement will transfer to a university or college.
+Those courses could be applied toward a bachelor's degree.

 Associates Degrees for Transfer

-Classes you take through Running Start will likely apply towards an Edmonds College associate degrees for transfer.
+Classes you take through Running Start will likely apply towards an Edmonds College associate degree for transfer.
 These degrees are designed to meet general education requirements for a bachelor's degree.

 The best degree for students who plan to transfer and earn a bachelors degree is the Associate of Arts – Direct Transfer Agreement (DTA).
 For help understanding the degree requirements or making an academic plan, visit Advising.